 An introductory course which studies the operation of a mixed market system, including production, domestic and global trade, and labor-management economics.
 Includes business cycles and monetary and fiscal policies designed to modify those cycles.
 Canvas Course Mats $78/McGraw applies

-Required for all business management students.
-Introduces macro and microeconomics.
-Presents the necessary economic background to prepare students to function as citizens in business in a world economy and understand the role of economic policy in the United States.
-Uses lecture, class discussions, student presentations, computer simulations, and videos.
-Completers should have the necessary prerequisite knowledge to successfully gain admittance to upper-division university economics courses.
+Provides the basic understanding of macroeconomic concepts such as Gross Domestic Product (GDP), inflation, unemployment, interest rates, fiscal and monetary policy, among others.
+Offers business students the needed framework to comprehend the role of macroeconomic policies in the United States.
+Uses lecture, class discussions, group work, student presentations, and videos for engaged learning.
+Prepares business students with the necessary prerequisite knowledge to successfully gain admittance to upper-division university economics courses.
 May be delivered online.
 Lab access fee of $32 for computers applies.
-Canvas Course Mats $72/McGraw applies.
+Canvas Course Mats $78/McGraw applies.

 Covers intermediate microeconomic theory for economics and finance majors planning on extending their economics training into econometrics, mathematical economics and other related courses.
 Reviews microeconomic theory and models to develop an understanding of, and ability to use, modern microeconomic theory, measurement, and policy.